diagrams/diagrams-doc/doc/manual.rst

 Animation
 =========

 As of version 0.5, diagrams has experimental support for the creation of *animations*.
-It is by no means complete, so bug reports and feature requests are especially welcome.

 Animations are created with the help of a generic `Active` abstraction, defined in the `active`:pkg: package.

+.. container:: warning

+  The `active`:pkg: package is being completely rewritten based on a much improved semantics.
+The rewritten version is slated for integration with version 0.8 of diagrams.

 Active
 ------